Bro Hof Slott,

 Lakeside (Lake Mälaren) and rural countryside.

-Robert Trent Jones Jr with Bruce Charlton
+Robert Trent Jones II (lead designer Bruce Charlton).

 Above distances are for the Stadium course.
 Also at Bro Hof Slott is the 18-hole Castle course (par-72; 6147 m from back tees).